TheeHarpreet/Performance-Tracking-and-Management-System/README.md

 # Performance Tracking and Management System

-The system helps the clients track and manage employees work such as the an employee's work output and performance by digitizing performance management, including research publications.
+The primary objective of PTMS is to facilitate a comprehensive and efficient approach to tracking and managing the work outputs and performance of research officers within the institute.
 ## Badges

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)